solita/solita.github.com/_posts/2015-06-02-rest-virusscan.md

 ![Deployment](/img/rest-virusscan/virusscanner-deployment.png)

-In this case the virus scanner is [ClamAV](http://www.clamav.net/index.html), which is a open source virus scanner.
-Installing ClamAV on Linux is [a few simple commands](https://github.com/solita/clamav-java/blob/master/env/clamd.sh).
+In this case the virus scanner is [ClamAV](http://www.clamav.net/index.html), which is an open source virus scanner.
+Installing ClamAV on Linux takes [a few simple commands](https://github.com/solita/clamav-java/blob/master/env/clamd.sh).

 The diagram may look complicated as there are separate servers for the application, scanner and logging.
 You could run everything with just one server, but then you wouldn't need a REST service.
 The REST service makes sense when you deploy one scanner service used from multiple